Dimensional analysis: Formulation

-A dimensional equation can have the dimensions reduced or eliminated through nondimensionalization, which begins with dimensional analysis, and involves scaling quantities by characteristic units of a system or natural units of nature.
+A dimensional equation can have the dimensions reduced or eliminated through nondimensionalization, which begins with dimensional analysis, and involves scaling quantities by characteristic units of a system or physical constants of nature.
 This may give insight into the fundamental properties of the system, as illustrated in the examples below.

 The dimension of a physical quantity can be expressed as a product of the base physical dimensions such as length, mass and time, each raised to an integer (and occasionally rational) power.
 The dimension of a physical quantity is more fundamental than some scale or unit used to express the amount of that physical quantity.
 For example, mass is a dimension, while the kilogram is a particular reference quantity chosen to express a quantity of mass.
 The choice of unit is arbitrary, and its choice is often based on historical precedent.
 Natural units, being based on only universal constants, may be thought of as being "less arbitrary".